Anton Yelchin

 Childhood and Family

 Anton Yelchin was born on March 11, 1989, in Leningrad, into a sports family.
-The names of his parents were familiar to every Soviet citizen who cared about figure skating – Viktor Arkadyevich and Irina Grigoryevna Yelchin performed as a pair.
-In 1972, the stars of the Leningrad Ice Ballet were given the right to represent the country at the Olympics, but the decision was later annulled due to their Jewish nationality.
+His parents, Viktor Arkadyevich and Irina Grigoryevna Yelchin, were household names among Soviet figure skating fans – they competed as a pairs team.
+In 1972, these Leningrad Ice Ballet stars earned the right to represent their country at the Olympics, but the decision was cruelly reversed because they were Jewish.

 Anton Yelchin as a child